-Sumathy Rangarajan, Program Director, Global Health, Population Health Research Institute, has received a President’s Award for Outstanding Service for making ‘an outstanding contribution to the mission of McMaster University beyond that normally expected for their position.”
-She was cited for, while working with a team of 40, creating a strong learning environment where information and skills are shared locally and globally.
-She has been particularly strong in connecting students with their senior researchers, and in establishing the kind of accurate, precise teams that produce international-calibre results.
+Sumathy Rangarajan, Program Director, Global Health, Population Health Research Institute, has received a President’s Award for Outstanding Service for making an outstanding contribution to the mission of McMaster University beyond that normally expected for their position.
+She was cited for creating a strong learning environment where information and skills are shared locally and globally, while working with a team of 40 people at PHRI.
+Sumathy has been particularly strong in connecting students with their senior researchers, and in establishing the kind of accurate, precise teams that produce international-caliber results.

 Sumathy has achieved these results with a detailed, hands-on approach.
 She travels the world to learn about research sites personally and to mentor research partners.
 In the process she has helped develop tools – like a tablet-based offline data collection system – that make these projects even more effective.
 Sumathy has even implemented innovative ways of shipping frozen biological samples internationally at low cost in nitrogen vapour shippers.